Make Your Own Topsy Turvy Tomato Planter

 Check out my tutorial on making a tomato tree planter.

-The Originals sure are neat.
+The originals planters sure are neat.
 I would have never thought of making my own Upside down tomato planter without seeing these.
 They look pretty nice too, but don't allow customization like when you make them yourself.